lowRISC/ibex/doc/icache.rst

 Note that there's one extra port on the I$, which doesn't appear at the ``ibex_core`` top-level.
 This is ``instr_pmp_err_i``.
 If the PMP block disallows a fetch for a certain address, it will squash the outgoing memory request entirely and set ``instr_pmp_err_i``.
-If that happens, the cache behaves as if the request was granted but returned some time later with an error.
+If that happens, the cache behaves as if the request was granted and stops making any further requests for that cache line.
 Note that it is possible for ``instr_gnt_i`` and ``instr_pmp_err_i`` to be high on the same cycle.
 In that case, the error signal takes precedence.